-After giving effect to the sale of $[\bullet]$ Class A Units, with each Class A Unit consisting of one share of common stock together with one warrant to purchase one share of common stock, at an assumed public offering price of $[\bullet]$ per Class A Unit and after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2023, would have been approximately $[\bullet]$ million, or $[\bullet]$ per share of common stock.
-This represents an immediate increase in net tangible book value of $[\bullet]$ per share to existing stockholders and immediate dilution in net tangible book value of $[\bullet]$ per share to purchasers of our common stock in this offering at the public offering price.
+After giving effect to the sale of 2,985,074 Class A Units, with each Class A Unit consisting of one share of common stock together with one Series E Warrant to purchase one share of common stock and one Series F Warrant to purchase one share of common stock, at an assumed public offering price of \$1.34 per Class A Unit and after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2023, would have been approximately \$1.63 million, or \$0.31 per share of common stock.
+This represents an immediate increase in net tangible book value of \$0.98 per share to existing stockholders and immediate dilution in net tangible book value of \$1.03 per share to purchasers of our common stock in this offering at the public offering price.
 The final public offering price will be determined through negotiation between us and the underwriters in the offering and may be at a discount to the current market price.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
 The following table illustrates this calculation on a per share basis: